adrianbaraka/configuration/notes.md

 - **Search Package**: Use `apt search <package>` to search if a package is in the official repository.
 - **Install .deb Package**: Use `sudo dpkg -i <package path>` (e.g., `sudo dpkg -i /home/abc/Downloads/package.deb`).
 A better one is use
 - `sudo apt install <package>`
-- Add `purge` to remove configuration files while uninstaling or after
+- Add `purge` to remove configuration files while uninstalling or after
 - `dpkg -l` list all installed packages.
 - `sudo xargs -a file.txt apt install -y` to install all files from a txt file